 You cannot deduct any costs incurred on your rental property until you place the property into service.
 Without placing the property into service, we are forced to capitalize costs and depreciate, generally over 27.5 years.
 Placing the property into service means advertising the property for rent.

 The one exception to this rule is if you already own rentals in the same geographic location as the new rental you are rehabbing.
-You are then considered to already be operating in that general location, and thus you have flexibility in deducting your rehab costs rather than capitalizing without having to advertise the new property first.
+If your current rentals in the geographic location rise to the level of a trade or business, you can deduct your expansion costs related to acquiring the new property in that same geographic area.

-The benefit of placing the property into service prior to engaging in a rehab is profound.
-Doing so will allow us the flexibility to deduct costs as operating costs (if they qualify) rather than being forced to capitalize and depreciate the costs.
+Placing the property into service during your rehab could allow us the flexibility to deduct some costs as operating costs (if they qualify) rather than being forced to capitalize and depreciate costs.

 Capitalizing and depreciating the costs forces us to write off the costs over 27.5 years.
 Everyone should be able to understand that writing off costs today is much better than over 27.5 years.